kevlkq/SC1015/README.md

 ### Linear Regression models notebook
-This notebook reads data from General info and does linear regression betwn average hours streamed and viewer count using sklearn seaborn and pandas.
-Data is first cleaned by removing outliers, then is split into test and train data.
-Data is first visualised using seaborn, then a linear regression mopdel is fitted on both test and train data.
-Finally to find out correlation between viewer count and average hours streamed, a goodness of fit test is implmneted, which returns a low explanied variance value, implying lack of correlation.
+This notebook reads data from General_Info.xlsx and constructs a linear regression model betweenn average hours of streams and average viewer number using sklearn, seaborn and pandas libraries.
+Data is first cleaned by removing outliers, and then split into test and train data.
+We visualised the clean data using seaborn, and from there, constructed a linear regression model fitted on both test and train data.
+Finally to find out correlation between viewer count and average hours streamed, a goodness of fit test is implemented, which returns a low explanied variance value and MSE, implying lack of correlation.

 ### Classification models notebook